Fox weather forecaster Dean turns into fierce Cuomo critic | WTOP

 “Obviously, it’s a position that is probably a little uncomfortable for them because I’m the meteorologist and all of a sudden I’m into this role of being an advocate,” she said.
 “But at the end of the day, my family was affected.
 And I feel like that is an important role to play if there are not people that have a voice in this.”

-Mickey Newman died at Grandell four days after Cuomo’s order was issued.
-The CDC says the average period between exposure to the virus and symptoms appearing is five days.
-While not impossible for a person to get sick enough to die within four days of exposure, it’s very unlikely, said Dr. David Boulware, a professor of infectious disease and international medicine at the University of Minnesota.

-Similarly, Dee died six days after the state directive took effect for assisted living facilities.
+For Fox’s audience dominated by conservatives tired of hearing criticism of then-President Donald Trump’s pandemic response, here was an issue that raised serious questions about a politician lionized by many liberals.

-No one knows for sure how Dean’s in-laws caught the virus, and their deaths are both tragedies.
-Yet there’s other evidence to suggest transmission came from someone other than patients transferred to their facilities at the state’s behest — like staff or visitors.
+No one knows for sure how Dean’s in-laws caught the virus, and facilities refused to discuss the Newmans.

-“We don’t know the story,” said Donna Johnson, Dean’s sister-in-law.
-“You try to ask.
-Nobody really answers you.”

-Meanwhile, the Cuomo administration’s efforts to keep data secret, deflect any blame over outbreaks at nursing home and brush off questions about whether the state’s policies worsened any outbreaks has made families suspicious.

-Cuomo said recently the withheld data created a “void” that left angry and confused New Yorkers vulnerable to “conspiracy theories” and misinformation.
+Dean has explicitly connected her in-law’s deaths to Cuomo’s nursing home directive.
+But that’s unlikely, given the disease’s usual incubation period and when they died.
+New research says nursing home residents are most at risk from outbreaks that staff or visitors bring inside.

+Dean’s disgust with Cuomo remains while a sexual harassment scandal swirls around the governor.
+Last month during one of his news conferences, she kept a running commentary on Twitter, calling him a “disgrace,” a liar and “a criminal.”

 On.
 Jan.
-30, Dean attacked NBC News and anchor Lester Holt on Twitter, saying they had “censored” a friend interviewed on the topic by making her say that New York had failed nursing home families, instead of Cuomo.
-But NBC provided to The Associated Press a tape of reporter Kristen Dahlgren’s interview that disproves the notion.
-Dean said the tape was doctored, but offers no evidence to back that up.
+30, Dean attacked NBC News on Twitter, saying they had “censored” a friend interviewed on the topic by making her say that New York had failed nursing home families, instead of Cuomo.
+But a tape of reporter Kristen Dahlgren’s interview disproves that notion, and the finished story is critical of Cuomo.
+Dean said the tape was doctored, but offered no evidence to back that up.

-The story fails to back up the idea that NBC was trying to protect Cuomo.
-Dahlgren quotes Dean’s friend, Dawn Best, as saying a “third-grader” should know not to put COVID-19 patients into a nursing home, and it’s clear she was referring to Cuomo.
-Best is also seen holding a sign saying, “Cuomo killed my mother.”

 “The best people who go into politics come at it organically, like people that weren’t running for office their entire life,” McCain said.
 Dean “has this way of speaking for just average Americans that I find really compelling.
 I am one of the people behind the scenes that’s been encouraging her to run for office.”